Glossary of cap terms in the 18th C context.

 Caul (or crown or body): the roughly circular / semicircular gathered back piece of the cap

-Cotton: a less common cloth, more expensive than linen.
-In White for caps.
+Cotton: a less common cloth, more expensive than linen in the 18th C. In White for caps.
 Comes in many weights and colors.

 Hat: a straw or felt head covering, worn over the cap, with style and decorations appropriate to one’s station and the occasion.